 It was a weekend filled with empowerment, positive affirmations, instantly applicable strategies!
 Excellent!

 -Megan Horeis PT, DPT, WCS - Peckville, PA

-This course was different from any I have ever taken not only old I learn clinical skills - but i learned it is so worth it to take care of them.
+This course was different from any I have ever taken.
+Not only did I learn clinical skills - but I learned it is so worth it to take care of me.
 Let the self work begin.